jyooi/jyooi.github.io/content/projects/invoice_app.md

 ### An invoice app create by T3 stack

-An invoice app create by T3 stack (Tailwindcss, Typescript, Nextjs , Prisma , Mysql , React-query , React-hook-form)
+An invoice apps created by T3 stack (Tailwindcss, Typescript, Nextjs , Prisma , Mysql , React-query , React-hook-form)

-A simple invoice app just to showcase the T3 stack.
-(A project from by frontend mentor for developer to practice their frontend skill)
+A simple full stack invoice apps just to showcase the T3 stack.
+(A project from frontend mentor for developer to practice their frontend skill)

 ![app_screenshot](/images/invoice_app_screenshot.png)